Fresh unrest in Nigeria's Lagos after shooting of protesters - RFI

 Lagos (AFP)

-Shots rang out and a prison was set ablaze as fresh unrest rocked Nigeria's biggest city Lagos on Thursday after the shooting of protesters that drew international outrage.
+Gunshots were fired, shops were looted and a prison was set ablaze as fresh violence rocked Nigeria's biggest city Lagos on Thursday after the shooting of protesters that drew international outrage.

-Gunfire was heard and smoke could be seen billowing from the detention facility in the upscale Ikoyi neighbourhood in central Lagos, an AFP journalist said.
+The economic hub of 20 million has descended into chaos since Tuesday when security forces opened fire on peaceful protesters calling for better governance and an end to police brutality.

-Police said assailants had attacked the site on the second day of violence in the city of 20 million people after a brutal crackdown by security forces on demonstrations.
+Amnesty International said Nigerian soldiers and police gunned down 12 demonstrators, while 56 have died overall across the country since a wave of protests began on October 8.

-Amnesty International said Nigerian soldiers and police gunned down 12 peaceful protesters on Tuesday, while 56 have died overall across the country since demonstrations against police abuse and bad governance began on October 8.
+Pictures and videos from the shooting on a crowd of around 1,000 protesters in Lagos by security forces were widely shared on social media, unleashing a wave of anger that a round-the-clock curfew has failed to halt.

-The United States on Thursday condemned what it called excessive use of force by the Nigerian military.
+President Muhammadu Buhari was set to address the nation at 7 pm (1800 GMT) on the crisis, his office said, after fierce criticism of his failure to comment.

-"We welcome an immediate investigation into any use of excessive force by members of the security forces," Secretary of State Mike Pompeo said in a statement.
+"Mr. President has directed that government should do whatever is necessary in order to bring about an agreeable resolution to this crisis," Monguno said after meeting with Buhari on Thursday.

-"Those involved should be held to account in accordance with Nigerian law," he added.
+The Nigerian government has faced international condemnation over the violence with the US slamming the "use of excessive force by military forces who fired on unarmed demonstrators".

-President Muhammadu Buhari, who has not yet commented on the shooting, was holding a national security council meeting on Thursday with his defence minister and chief of police, according to a statement.
+Vice President Yemi Osinbajo said his "heart goes out" to the victims of the recent violence and promised that there would be "justice for all".

-Vice President Yemi Osinbajo said his "heart goes out" to the victims of the shooting as well as policemen and others who have lost their lives in several days of turmoil in Africa's most populous country.
+Elsewhere in the country the governor of oil-rich Delta state ordered a 48-hour curfew after incidents of arson, robberies and attacks on a prison and other public buildings.

-"The pain of these terrible events is palpable in our towns and cities, and some losses are irreplaceable, but we can and will get justice for all of them," a statement said.
+The Delta state police public relations officer, Onome Onowakpoyeya, told AFP that perpetrators were "hoodlums" protesting under the guise of demonstrators.

-Nigeria's army has dismissed as "fake news" reports that soldiers opened fire on demonstrators.
+Nigeria's army has denied that its soldiers opened fire on demonstrators on Tuesday.

 Police Minister Muhammad Maigari Dingyadi told the BBC that troops were not ordered to open fire on protesters.